Josh Davis (swimmer): 1996 Atlanta

+2000 Sydney

+Four years later at the 2000 Olympic trials, Davis broke Mat Biondi's 1988 record in the 200-meter freestyle.

-Four years later at the 2000 Summer Olympics in Sydney, Australia, he served as the captain of the U.S. swimming team.
+At the 2000 Summer Olympics in Sydney, Australia, he served as the captain of the U.S. swimming team.
 At the 2000 Olympics, he won silver medals swimming for the second-place U.S. teams in the preliminary heats of the 4×100-meter freestyle relay, and the final of the 4×200-meter freestyle relay.
 He again competed in the 200-meter freestyle, finishing in fourth place in the final with a time of 1:46.73.

+International career

-He also swam for the U.S. national team at:
+Exceptionally accomplished in international competition, he swam for the U.S. national team at: